Curvature of Poisson pencils in dimension three: Curvature of linear pencils and the argument translation method

 So, for $a = \pm 1$ the pencil is flat for any $\xi$.
 For $a \neq \pm 1$ the pencil is not flat for generic $\xi$.
 However, it is flat if $\langle \xi,x \rangle = 0$ or $\langle \xi,y \rangle = 0$.
-Note that the points in which the denominator of (\ref{curvExample1}) is zero are exactly those in which the pencil is non-Kronecker.
+Note that the points in which the denominator of (\ref{curvExample1}) is zero are exactly those in which the pencil is not generic.
 This is always so for linear pencils.
 For non-linear pencils, this is not necessarily the case, see Example \ref{nonFlatLiePencil}. \end{example} \begin{remark} To author's knowledge, the only known example of a non-flat linear pencil was provided by A.\,Konyaev \cite{Konyaev}.
-It is in dimension five. \end{remark} \begin{example} Let $\g$ be a three-dimensional Lie algebra given by
+The dimension of the corresponding Lie algebra is five. \end{remark} \begin{example} Let $\g$ be a three-dimensional Lie algebra given by